📚 Chapters

 Ready for Exam?
 Sab padh liya?
 Ab Quick Revision karo — formulas, key points aur common mistakes ek jagah!
 Quick Revision Karo →

-Quick Revision — Last Minute Notes
+Quick Revision — Last Minute Exam Prep!

 📌 How to Use: Read this 5-10 minutes before exam.
 Contains all important points in condensed form.
 Focus on tables, comparisons, and PYQ topics!